 I think living in The Village will have the vibe of living off campus in our own apartments, but also have the feeling of being in a close-knit community that our College already has.

-Last week, I went to a birth contol panel in the Women's Center run by a representative from Planned Parenthood, a group of students and a women's health specialist from Student Health Services.
+Last week, I went to a birth control panel in the Women's Center run by a representative from Planned Parenthood, a group of students, and a women's health specialist from Student Health Services.
 I didn't really know what the expect from the panel, but I felt a duty to go as someone who's mainly been educated about birth control by MTV.

 Sure, I've had health classes before.
 I know what birth control is, but knowing what it is isn't enough.
 It's kind of an important thing — and not just because of the controlling births part.
 Certain types of birth control can also help to regulate hormones and menstrual cycles.
 It's also necessary to know which types of birth control will prevent STDs and STIs and which will not.
 In addition to all of this, women need to know what their options are (there are bunches) and how their bodies will be affected by each of these options.